Skip to main content

 What alternative exists for mid-size nonprofits that cannot justify Salesforce or Blackbaud costs?

 Salesforce and Blackbaud both require five- to six-figure commitments when you include implementation, training, and ongoing administration.
-GrantPipe targets the mid-size nonprofits ($500K-$10M budgets) that these platforms overserve.
-At $20-$99/mo with no implementation fees, no required consultants, and month-to-month billing, it covers donor management and grant compliance without the enterprise overhead.
+GrantPipe published self-serve pricing with no implementation fees, no required consultants, and month-to-month billing, it covers donor management and grant compliance without the enterprise overhead.

 Verdict